actions/actions-runner-controller/README.md

 **Benefits of this metric**
 1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server side.
+2. Scales quickly (within the bounds of the syncPeriod) as it will spin up the number of runners based on the depth of the workflow queue
+3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels).

 **Drawbacks of this metric**
 1. Repositories must be named within the scaling metric, maintaining a list of repositories may not be viable in larger environments or self-serve environments.
 2. May not scale quick enough for some users needs
 3. Relatively large amounts of API requests required to maintain this metric, you may run in API rate limiting issues depending on the size of your environment and how aggressive your sync period configuration is

+Example `RunnerDeployment` backed by a `HorizontalRunnerAutoscaler`

 ```yaml